 These qualities on the outside look like a passive person, but when we really get to know the heart of someone you either find a person who is scared, untrustworthy, and not loyal or you find someone who is solid as a rock.
 Meekness and humility take patience and are calm in times of turbulent storms.
 They help a person not to allow the highs to get too high and the lows to get too low, at peace always trusting.

 Today, Jesus is giving us a glimpse into His Most Sacred Heart.
 It is full of love and mercy, meek and humble, a place where we can find rest for our weary souls.
 A place of refuge for sinners and those who are suffering.
 It is a place of hope, a place for the unlovable.
 It is a place for the broken and depressed.

 A place where there is light and peace on fire with passion for every soul.
 It is a place for those in a cycle of poverty, the unemployed, and those suffering from illnesses.
 It is a place for the addicted.
 A place where all of us can go when fighting our flesh.
 The Heart of Jesus is a place of light when all seems like darkness for a soul, no questions asked, just love, open arms, ready to suffer with, listen, and comfort.
 May the grace of God remind us of this great gift and don’t forget to share it!

 Today’s challenge: Be childlike in your approach to the revealed Word of God.
 Trust, believe, do not fear!
 Don’t allow the highs of the day to get too high and the lows to get too low.
 Offer up any worry and anxiety or negative thoughts to Jesus and let Him take care of them.
-Then, be solid as a rock, faith in God unwavering and experience peace and joy!
+Then, be solid as a rock and experience peace and joy!